 - The monsters you face through BOTH games are Nightmare Fuel incarnate.
 Dogs, Giant Spiders, GIANT rock worms, The infected lab staff.
 Whooooa nelly.
 The things the Infected say when they find you...
 "YoU ARe DeaD!", "TheRe Is NO PoINt In HiDInG!", "WhO ARe yOu!?", "YoU'D DO BetTEr StAYiNg PUt..." eep.

-At one point, you have to get through a door that opens with a hand scanner.
-This doesn't seem like an issue until you find out that the infection has progressed so much, you are read as a non-human sample.
+- At one point, you have to get through a door that has a pointless, but interesting medical scanner.
+This doesn't seem important until you find out that the infection has progressed so much, you are read as a non-human sample.